MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-migration-overview.md

 # Power BI migration overview

-Customers are increasingly standardizing on Power BI to drive a data culture, which involves enabling managed self-service business intelligence (BI), rationalizing the delivery of enterprise BI, and addressing economic pressures.
-The purpose of this series of Power BI migration articles is to provide you with a guide on how to plan and conduct a migration from another third-party BI tool to Power BI.
+Customers are increasingly standardizing on Power BI to drive a data culture, which involves enabling managed self-service business intelligence (SSBI), rationalizing the delivery of enterprise BI, and addressing economic pressures.
+The purpose of this series of Power BI migration articles is to provide you with guidance on how to plan and conduct a migration from a third-party BI tool to Power BI.

 The articles in the Power BI migration series include: